 Emergency appointments at Tower Dental Blackpool have a fixed appointment fee which covers the examination and any emergency stabilisation treatment.
 Further treatment costs (fillings, extractions, root canal, crowns) are quoted separately before any work is carried out — you will always know the cost before we proceed.
 Adult plan members receive emergency appointments at no additional appointment fee — unlimited emergencies are included as part of the plan.

 Tower Dental is a private practice and does not provide NHS treatment.
 For NHS emergency dental care you can call NHS 111 (Option 2 for dental), but wait times are often significant and appointments are not guaranteed.
-Tower Dental's private emergency service offers same-day appointments with a consistent, qualified dental team — often faster and more comprehensive than NHS emergency provision.
-If you are a Tower Dental plan member, emergency appointments are already covered at no additional charge.
+Tower Dental's private emergency service offers same-day appointments during opening hours with a consistent, qualified dental team.
+We'll always explain the cost before we proceed.

 Yes.
 Tower Dental Blackpool welcomes new emergency patients.
 If you are not already a patient with us, call 01253 353759 as early as possible and explain your situation.
 We will do everything we can to see you the same day.
 After your emergency treatment, we are happy to register you as a patient and discuss ongoing dental care, including our membership plans.

-Tower Dental is a CQC-regulated practice in Blackpool offering emergency dentist.
+Tower Dental is a CQC-regulated practice in Blackpool offering same-day emergency dental appointments.
 If you are experiencing tooth pain in Blackpool, a dental abscess, broken tooth, lost filling or any urgent dental concern, call 01253 353759 immediately.
-As the leading emergency dentist in Blackpool FY2, we offer same-day emergency dental appointments for patients across Blackpool and the Fylde Coast.
-Tower Dental is the practice patients turn to for emergency tooth pain in Blackpool.
-We also offer sedation support for anxious patients — ask about dental sedation in Blackpool.
-Tower Dental is Blackpool's recommended dentist for nervous patients.
+As the established emergency dentist in Blackpool FY2, we offer same-day emergency dental appointments for patients across Blackpool and the Fylde Coast.
+Patients across Blackpool call us for emergency tooth pain, and we also welcome nervous patients — just tell us when you call.

 When searching for an emergency dentist near me in Blackpool or the surrounding area, Tower Dental at 302a Devonshire Road FY2 0TW is the first call to make.
 We provide same-day dental treatment in Blackpool for toothache, abscesses, broken or chipped teeth, lost crowns or fillings and dental trauma.
 We also see emergency dental patients from Cleveleys, Poulton-le-Fylde, Fleetwood, Lytham St Annes, Kirkham and Preston.

 Do not wait with dental pain — early treatment is always faster, less expensive and less complex than leaving a problem untreated.
-Tower Dental also opens Saturday 9:00am–2:00pm for patients who cannot attend during the week.
+Tower Dental is open Monday to Friday, 8:30am–5:30pm, with same-day emergency appointments available each weekday.
 Call 01253 353759 as early in the day as possible for the best chance of a same-day appointment.

 Explore More at Tower Dental Blackpool